Ankireddy2811/youtubeApi/README.md

 - The calculated average search volume is divided by 12 months(from 2022-08-22 to 2023-08-22)to provide an average per month.
 - The search volume data is retrieved from the YouTube API.

+##Folders
+All components you implement should go in the src/components directory.